-Career and personal enrichment classes will be provided to Black Mountain residents through partnership with Asheville-Buncombe Technical Community College.
-The following classes are projected to start August 2016.
+Career and personal enrichment classes are provided to Black Mountain residents through partnership with Asheville-Buncombe Technical Community College (AB Tech).
+For FY 2016-2017, AB Tech conducted classes allowing participants to earn a total of 278 certificates.
+The following classes were offered: